 How beautiful is this living room?
 I love the design strictly sticks to black and white.
 This creates an elegant and timeless style that you are sure to love for years to come.

-Simply looking at this small minimalist living room makes me feel calm.
-It’s because the design uses clean lines and interesting shapes in like colours and interesting textures.
-Also, I love the big statement light shade and how it matches the timber structure of the sofa and the small curved coffee table – the combination is so interesting!
+Last but not least, simply looking at this small minimalist living room makes me feel calm.
+It’s because the design uses clean lines and interesting shapes in similar colours and interesting textures.
+The combination is so interesting!

 Do you have any other suggestions on minimalist design?
 I’d love to hear about it in the comments below.